nabh23/advanced-dbms-assignments/performance_experiment_bulk_ingest/README.md

 Chinook data-model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers. *Track* entity was selected for the experiments, which has nine columns – TrackId, Name, AlbumId, MediaTypeId, GenreId, Composer, Milliseconds, Bytes, and UnitPrice.

-The database was configured and hosted on cloud as an Amazon RDS (PostgreSQL) instance with [db.t2.micro](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) class (Amazon Web Services, Inc., 2018).
+The database was configured and hosted on cloud as an Amazon RDS (PostgreSQL) instance with [db.t2.micro](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) (1 virtual CPU, 1 GiB of RAM, not EBS-Optimized, and low network performance as compared to other DB instance classes) class (Amazon Web Services, Inc., 2018).

 Assumptions:
 -	Using Python to connect with the RDS (PostgreSQL) instance and to run the queries with the help of [Psycopg](http://initd.org/psycopg/) library (Varrazzo, 2018) doesn’t have any significant impact on the outlined experiments